 There is a microphone in the treatment room so you can always talk with the therapist if you have any concerns.
 The machine can be stopped at any time if you are feeling sick or uncomfortable.
-During your treatment, the therapist may move the treatment machine or treatment table.
-The machine might make noises during treatment that sound like clicking, knocking or whirring but the radiation therapist is in complete control of the machine at all times.
+During your treatment, the therapist might move the treatment machine or treatment table.
+The machine might make noises during treatment that sound like clicking, knocking or whirring, but the radiation therapist is in complete control of the machine at all times.

 As time goes by, the number of times you need to visit your radiation oncologist will decrease.
 However, please know that your radiation oncology team will always be available if you need to speak to someone about your treatment.